astrostatistics-in-crete/2019_summer_school/README.md

 ## References

-All the material provided (notebooks and scripts) are licenced under the [Creative Commons BY-SA](https://creativecommons.org/licenses/by-sa/3.0/) licence.
+All the material provided here (notebooks and scripts) is licenced under the [Creative Commons BY-SA](https://creativecommons.org/licenses/by-sa/3.0/) licence.